ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

     * **Others :** Everyone else who isn't the owner or part of the group.

-* When you use the `ls` command, you only see file names by default.
+* By default, the `ls` command displays only file names.

-* To get more details, you can use an "option" which is "flag" with the `ls` command.
+* You can use the "option" of "flag" with the ls command to obtain extra information.

 * Options always start with a `-` symbol.

 * For example, if you want a long listing, you type `ls -l` .

-* With the long listing option, each file is shown on a separate line with extra information.
+* Each file is displayed on a separate line with additional information when the long listing option is selected.

 ## How to check the permission of files